-The year 2020 was relatively drama-free for SEO.
-Most of the algorithm updates had mild effects and there is no need to do any big adjustments to your SEO strategy.
+The year 2021 was full of drama for SEO.
+Algorithm updates followed one after another, leaving winners and losers observing their traffic curves surge and slope, doing adjustments to the SEO strategy on the fly.
 That being said, there have been slight shifts in the weight of existing ranking factors, so, just in case, let’s review your SEO priorities for the upcoming year.

 Technical audit is arguably the most important step in search optimization.
 You may have the best content and the most backlinks, but none of it is going to matter if Google can’t access your pages.
 So, the first thing to do is run a website audit and see if there are any technical issues that need fixing.
 Here are the best practices to follow with technical SEO: